aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 empty. **IsNullOrEmpty** is also an extension method (defined in Abp.Extensions namespace).
-ABP has many similar shortcut extension methods. **ObjectMapper.Map** method automatically converts list of Person entities to list of PersonListDto entities with using configurations in **CustomDtoMapper.cs** in **.Application** project.
+ABP has many similar shortcut extension methods. **ObjectMapper.Map** method automatically converts list of Person entities to list of PersonListDto objects with using configurations in **CustomDtoMapper.cs** in **.Application** project.

 #### Connection & Transaction Management